skyfloogle/red-viper/README.md

 * 3D support
 * Game saves and savestates are supported
 * 3DS display runs at 50Hz, like the Virtual Boy
-* Fully customizable button mapping, including New 3DS inputs
+* Fully customizable button mapping, including New 3DS inputs and the Circle Pad Pro
 * Virtual right D-Pad or A/B buttons on the touch screen
-* Configurable color filter
+* Configurable color palettes

-Future additions:
-* Circle Pad Pro support
-* More versatile color filter
-* A forwarder to allow loading a specific game from the home menu

 ## Usage